CLICK HERE FOR INDEX PAGE

 Circuits can also be built on a breadboard using real components.
 This is a time consuming method and often mistakes occur as many components are small and it is easy to connect components incorrectly, causing a circuit to fail.
 Also, breadboards are prone to damage as the small connections on the boards are quite delicate.

-Using simulation software such as Crocodile Technology® is recommended as it is a much more reliable and accurate method of testing a circuit.
+Using simulation software such as Circuit Wizard is recommended, as it is a much more reliable and accurate method of testing a circuit.

 CLICK HERE FOR NEXT STAGE OF PCB WORK